 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am passionate about the healing power of counselling and psychotherapy and the capacity of the human spirit to heal, develop and grow.
+I am an accredited registered member of the BACP and am passionate about the healing power of counselling and psychotherapy and the capacity of the human psyche to heal, develop and grow.
 This belief, coupled with my training and experience, underpins how I work.

-The process of counselling and therapy can help with: healing emotional wounds of the past; making sense of ourselves and our place in the world; understanding how we relate to others and help with change which can be life transforming.
+The process of counselling and therapy can be transformational and help to: develop resilience and internal emotional resources; heal emotional wounds of the past; make sense of ourselves and our place in the world; understand how we relate to others.

-What to expect when you make contact: The first contact by either telephone, email or text will give you a chance to ask me any questions you may have about my qualifications, experience and how I work.
-You will be able to explain briefly what you would like help with and I will explain about what to expect at your initial appointment should you wish to book one.
+When you make contact: by either telephone, email or text will give you a chance to explain what you would like help with and ask me any questions you may have about how I can help.
+I will explain about what to expect at your initial appointment.

-Areas of special interest: As well as having an interest in working in the areas mentioned above (low self-esteem, anxiety, depression, bereavement, relationship and work place issues) I have particular interest in issues of identity, sexuality and how we are impacted by illness and disease.
+Areas of special interest: As well as having an interest in working in the areas mentioned above I am interested in working with experience of trauma, issues of identity, sexuality and how we are impacted by illness and disease.

-I am a registered provider with BUPA, Aviva, Vitality, Cigna, and Helix Health Services Ltd.
+I am a member of EMDR UK and Trauma Aid UK and am also a registered provider of services with BUPA, Aviva, Vitality, Cigna, and Helix Health Services Ltd.

 Training, qualifications & experience

 MA in Psychotherapy and Counselling at Regent’s College in London (intergrative)